-A peer-reviewed* book series that provides a forum for art-historical and interdisciplinary approaches to how art was conceived, produced, and received across a wide spectrum.
-It will pay particular attention to the cultural, religious, and political history of the period from 1200-1600 as seen through visual and material culture.
-It will contain monographs, collected essays on focused topics, text editions (with translation and commentary), and works of reference.
+This series offers art-historical and interdisciplinary approaches to how art was conceived, produced, and received across Europe, from the early medieval to the early modern.
+It pays particular attention to the social, cultural, religious, and political history of the period as seen through contemporary visual and material culture.

 Laura D. Gelfand, Ph.D.
 (1994) in Art History, Case Western Reserve University, is Professor of Art History and Department Head at Utah State University.
 She has published widely on the art and architecture of the Northern Renaissance with a particular focus on reception.